IBM/gauge-web-app-steps/docs/STEPS.md

 > \* Print message "Please finish this scenario"

-This step adds the specified message in the report and print it in the terminal.
+This step adds the specified message in the report and prints it in the terminal.

 Support